KiDS-1000: Weak lensing and intrinsic alignment around luminous red galaxies: Conclusions

-We used weak gravitational lensing to measure the mass of a sample of luminous red galaxies (LRGs) for which the intrinsic alignment (IA) signal was measured in \citet{Fortuna2021b}.
-We split the sample into bins based on their luminosity, and used a halo model to interpret our data.
-We fit the excess surface mass density (ESD) measurements of all the luminosity bins jointly, with a single model.
-We confirmed that the LRG sample consists mainly of central galaxies, as expected for this kind of galaxy population, and provide the satellite fraction for each $L-$bin.
-We ensured that the modelling recovers the true galaxy properties sufficiently well, by inspecting the luminosity distribution per each luminosity bin predicted by the model: we find good agreement between the predicted and the real distributions.
+We used weak gravitational lensing to measure the mass of a sample of luminous red galaxies (LRGs) for which the intrinsic alignment (IA) signal was previously measured in \citet{Fortuna2021b}.
+We split the sample into bins based on their luminosity and used a halo model to interpret our data.
+We fit the excess surface mass density (ESD) measurements of all the luminosity bins jointly with a single model.
+We confirm that the LRG sample consists mainly of central galaxies, as expected for this kind of galaxy population, and provide the satellite fraction for each $L-$bin.
+We ensured that the modelling recovers the true galaxy properties sufficiently well, by inspecting the luminosity distribution per each luminosity bin predicted by the model.
+Finally, we find good agreement between the predicted and the real distributions.

-The best fit model predicts an increasing average halo mass with luminosity, which we model with a double power law, for which we obtain the following slopes: $\gamma_1 = 4.22_{-1.863}^{+1.888}$ and $\gamma_2 = 0.42_{-0.140}^{+0.174}$ (Eq.~\ref{eq:Lc(M)}).
+The best fit model predicts an increasing average halo mass with luminosity, which we modelled with a double power law and obtained the following slopes: $\gamma_1 = 4.22_{-1.863}^{+1.888}$ and $\gamma_2 = 0.42_{-0.140}^{+0.174}$ (Eq.~\ref{eq:Lc(M)}).
 We note, however, that our data mainly constrain the high mass-end of the double power law ($M>M_1$), which is reflected by the uncertainties in $\gamma_1$.
-Our results are in good agreement with previous studies at high luminosity and extend the luminosity-to-halo mass relation towards the faint-end (low mass).
+Our results are in good agreement with previous studies at high luminosity and extend the luminosity-to-halo mass relation towards the faint-end (at low mass).

 We used these results to interpret the IA dependence with halo mass, starting from the luminosity dependence measured in the literature.
 The IA-halo mass relation can be parametrised by a single power law, as predicted by current models \citep[][]{Piras2018}.
 This suggests that the flattening at low luminosity, hinted at by \citet{Fortuna2021b}, may be caused by the double power law in the luminosity-to-halo mass relation.
 Although the scatter in the measurements remains large, this would imply that the halo mass is the driving source of the alignment.